drewjcooper/EntityFramework.Docs/entity-framework/ef6/modeling/designer/edmx-file-format/entity-framework-msl-specification.md

 The **ScalarProperty** element in mapping specification language (MSL) maps a property on a conceptual model entity type, complex type, or association to a table column or stored procedure parameter in the underlying database.

+> [!NOTE]
-> **Note**: Stored procedures to which modification functions are mapped must be declared in the storage model.
+> Stored procedures to which modification functions are mapped must be declared in the storage model.
 For more information, see Function Element (SSDL).